Thursday, June 18, 2015

 each other’s eyes.
 Maybe one minute passed,

-yet all of history has broken open among us.
+yet all of time has broken open among us.

 The plastic bread bags rustle, announcing